isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-It's a language rule, but violated through "language extensions" so often that it is worth mentioning.
+It’s a language rule, but violated through “language extensions” so often that it is worth mentioning.
 Declaring `main` (the one global `main` of a program) `void` limits portability.

 ##### Example